metagov/daostar/DAOIPs/daoip-2.md

 Entities which are not DAOs or which do not wish to identify as DAOs MAY still publish daoURIs.
 If so, they SHOULD use a different value for the `type` field than "DAO", for example "Organization", "Foundation", "Person", or, most broadly, "Entity".

-Entities which are not DAOs or which do not wish to identify as DAOs MAY also publish metadata information through an off-chain `orgURI` or `entityURI`, which are aliases of `daoURI`.
-If these entities are reporting their URI through an on-chain smart contract or registration, however, they MUST retain the ERC-4824 `daoURI` interface in order to enable network indexing.
+Entities which are not DAOs or which do not wish to identify as DAOs MAY also publish metadata information through an off-chain orgURI or entityURI, which are aliases of daoURI.
+If these entities are reporting their URI through an on-chain smart contract or registration, however, they MUST retain `IERC4824`'s daoURI in order to enable network indexing.

 The Entity JSON-LD Schema: